-Further Government imposed restrictions on travel, social distancing etc may also trigger insurance cancellation cover within the UK or abroad and your travel insurance policy may also cover non-refundable cancellation costs in specific circumstances.
+Further Government imposed restrictions on travel, social distancing, quarantine etc may also trigger insurance cancellation cover within the UK or abroad and your travel insurance policy may also cover non-refundable cancellation costs in specific circumstances.

 However, travel insurance is not designed to cover ‘disinclination to travel’ where there is no specific Government restrictions or if the FCO advice against all but essential is removed.

-Many travel insurance providers have stopped selling travel insurance because of the Covid 19 pandemic or have changed the terms of cover for new or existing customers.
-To be sure what is covered you should check with your individual insurance provider.
+Many travel insurance providers have changed the terms of cover because of the COVID-19 pandemic and to be sure what is covered you should check with your individual insurance provider.